 3. Babies are programmed for an early bedtime.

 A baby and/or toddler’s body is programmed to fall asleep between 6:00 – 8:00 p.m.
 Depending on their nap schedule and age, your child’s body starts to switch over or prepare for bedtime during the later afternoon.
-This means that melatonin (our sleep hormone) begins to increase in the body.
+This means that melatonin (our sleep hormone) increases in the body.
 So when bedtime rolls around, they have a build-up allowing them to fall asleep easily and sleep well.
-Using their last awake time to find an appropriate bedtime works best and will allow for bedtime to fall between that range in most cases.
+Using their last awake time to find an appropriate bedtime works best and will enable bedtime to fall between that range in most cases.
 This is a natural transition in the body.
 So when we push them past these ranges, their body can become overtired, which means melatonin decreases in the body due to adrenaline or them getting their “second wind.”

 4. Parents get more (needed) rest, too.